Is Your Lexus Hybrid Dead?

 Most Lexus hybrid batteries are expected to last between 100,000 and 200,000 miles.
 However, road conditions and driver-breaking habits can shorten their lifespan.

-While Lexus does offer a warranty, it is not worth the expense.
-A cheaper alternative is to buy a reconditioned battery.
-These batteries are usually less durable than the ones manufactured by Lexus.
+While Lexus offers a warranty, it is not worth the expense.
+A cheaper alternative is to buy a reconditioned battery, which is usually less durable than the ones manufactured by Lexus.

-Toyota and Lexus have been known for producing high-quality luxury vehicles.
-Since the early 2000s, however, they have dropped their reliability standards.
+Toyota and Lexus are known for producing high-quality luxury vehicles.
+However, they have dropped their reliability standards since the early 2000s.

-If you are still trying to think about whether to extend the warranty on a Lexus hybrid battery, you should visit an authorized Lexus dealership and speak with a member of their service team.
-You can also learn about the company’s warranty, services, and products during your visit.
+If you are still deciding whether to extend the warranty on a Lexus hybrid battery, you should visit an authorized Lexus dealership and speak with a member of their service team.
+During your visit, you can also learn about the company’s warranty, services, and products.

 Lexus hybrid batteries can be expensive.
 However, they are built to last.
 Many options exist, including reconditioned, replacement, and new batteries.